Canon 700D vs SX420

 |11.||Canon G7 X||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |13.||Canon 650D||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |16.||Canon 550D||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 It is notable that the 700D has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 700D and the SX420 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the SX420 have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Canon SX420 Manual.
+Further information on the features and operation of the 700D and SX420 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Canon SX420 Manual.